Kate Green: Frontbench Opposition career

-In April 2020, Green was appointed as Shadow Minister for Child Poverty Strategy by new party leader Keir Starmer.
-In June 2020, she was appointed as Shadow Education Secretary, replacing Rebecca Long-Bailey.
-Green left the front bench in the November 2021 shadow cabinet reshuffle.
+In April 2020, Keir Starmer was elected as Labour Leader and appointed Green to return to the opposition front bench.
+She held the portfolio of Shadow Minister for Child Poverty Strategy, which shadowed the Department for Work and Pensions.
+In June 2020, she was appointed as Shadow Education Secretary, succeeding Rebecca Long-Bailey.
+Green was replaced as Shadow Education Secretary in the November 2021 reshuffle and departed the front bench.
+The Guardian attributed her shadow cabinet dismissal to Starmer's promotion of media performers.

 Parliamentary Committees

 Green has been a member of the Work and Pensions Select Committee, European Scrutiny Committee, Justice Select Committee, Committee of Privileges, Commons Select Committee on Standards (which she chaired from October 2018 to November 2019 and January 2020 to May 2020), the Home Affairs Select Committee, and the Liaison Committee.
+She contested the chairmanship of the Work and Pensions Committee in June 2015, but was defeated by Labour colleague Frank Field by 307 votes to 248.

 All-party Parliamentary Groups

-Green is an officer of the following All-Party Parliamentary Groups (APPGs), as of May 2020:
+Green was an officer of the following All-Party Parliamentary Groups (APPGs), as of May 2020: